Mutya Buena: 2006–2011: Real Girl, other ventures and musical hiatus

 In September 2010, Buena contributed to six tracks on the album The Sound of Camden, which was recorded in Israel with music producer Roy Sela.
 The album deals with Camden Town market in London, and has been available for purchase at the market itself and online.
-She recorded a series of covers of rock songs from rock bands such as U2, The Pixies and Iron Maiden, in a chilled-out-lounge style.
+She recorded a series of covers of rock songs from rock bands such as U2, the Pixies and Iron Maiden, in a chilled-out-lounge style.

 In October 2010, Buena expressed uncertainty about continuing in the music industry and said she was currently training to become a psychologist for children.
 Despite the announcement, Buena teamed up with City Boy Soul, a band consisting of ex-Damage singer Coree Richards and British rapper Gak Jonze, and digitally released "Be Ok" in January 2011.
 Buena also recorded lead vocals for "Give Me Love", penned by UK DJ/Producer Paul Morrell.
-Mutya was set to release "My Love" featuring Thor Alaye in early 2012 and "Bedroom" featuring Shide Boss during the same year.
+Buena was set to release "My Love" featuring Thor Alaye in early 2012 and "Bedroom" featuring Shide Boss during the same year.
 Buena performed at Birmingham Gay Pride on 28 May 2011.
 In 2011, Buena released a demo on SoundCloud called "All B4".

 2011–2017: Forming Mutya Keisha Siobhan

 In October 2011, several news outlets reported that the original line-up of the Sugababes would reform.

-In January 2012, further circulations that the group would reunite were sparked, after both Buena and Buchanan tweeted that they were in the studio with "two other females" and British rapper Professor Green.
+In January 2012, further circulations that the group would reunite were sparked, after both Buena and Buchanan tweeted they were in the studio with "two other females" and British rapper Professor Green.
 However, Buena later denied this on Twitter, saying: "No track [with] keisha or professor G he was around tha studio. im jus workin on my stuff @ tha moment. (sic)" Despite this, Scottish singer-songwriter Emeli Sandé confirmed to MTV UK that she had written new songs for Buena, Buchanan and Donaghy, saying: "Yes, that is true.
-I've written for the original line-up of the Sugababes, which I'm very happy about because I just loved them when they first came out.
+I've written for the original line-up of the Sugababes [sic], which I'm very happy about because I just loved them when they first came out.
 I loved their sound, it was so cool.
 It was very different, so I'm happy to kind of be involved in what started the whole Sugababes journey.
 It sounds amazing."
 In April 2012, it was reported that the line-up had signed a £1 million record deal with Polydor Records.

 In June 2012, Donaghy confirmed on Twitter that new music would be released, saying: "the soonest it'll be is in 2 weeks.
 The latest is 10 weeks."

-In July 2012, it was officially confirmed that the group had reformed under the name Mutya Keisha Siobhan and were writing songs for a new album under Polydor.
+In July 2012, it was officially confirmed the group had reformed under the name Mutya Keisha Siobhan and were writing songs for a new album under Polydor.